Managed Mysql specifics

 - GTID is enabled on the source database.

-The global transaction identifier is a unique identifier created and associated with each transaction committed on the server of origin, it allows then to migrate the continously generated data on the source that are not included in the initial dump.
+The global transaction identifier is a unique identifier created and associated with each transaction committed on the server of origin.
+It allows the continuously generated data to migrate on the sources that are not included in the initial dump.

 To review the current GTID setting, run the following command on the source cluster: